Ruchita-0310/Nanopore_seq/QC_polishing_assembly.md

 cat ./fastq_pass/*.fastq.gz > passed_reads.fastq.gz
 ```
 ```
+squeue -u ruchita.solanki
-squeue -u ruchita.solanki #command to see what is running
+watch squeue -u ruchita.solanki #command to see what is running
 ```
 ## 1. Porechop
 [Porechop](https://github.com/rrwick/Porechop) eventhough it is no longer available, you could still use